What is your greatest lesson learned from 2022?

-How will ESG impact organizations in 2023?
-What are some major risks around ESG that organizations can expect to see?
+How will ESG impact organisations in 2023?
+What are some major risks around ESG that organisations can expect to see?

 The impact is an increase in the frequency and depth of the data needed to comply due to increasing stakeholder interest in ESG data and regulatory clarity.
 EU-headquartered companies and non-EU companies with operations in the EU now have clarity around Corporate Sustainability Reporting Directive (CSRD) reporting requirements, including the “what” and “when.”
 In the United States, clarity is yet to come, but issuers should expect the U.S. SEC to clarify rules for reporting during 2023.
 These requirements will impact not only U.S. registrants, but also those that interact with registrants and may have data they need.

-Following is a summary of some of the risks organizations may face during 2023:
+Following is a summary of some of the risks organisations may face during 2023:

 - Lack of knowledge of, access to, ESG data, or lack of ability to provide this data to all interested parties in a timely and responsive manner.

 - A myopic focus on reporting to the detriment of the underlying ESG activities themselves.
 ESG actions to address targets communicated to the street are the key, as they will enable reporting improved results over time toward achieving the ESG goals to which they have committed.

 - Failure to address, report and focus on material ESG issues effectively may result in:

 - Lower stock price valuations due to low ESG ratings and rankings

 - Being less attractive as an employer to both existing and prospective employees